High Performance Computing Market Size and Share

 High Performance Computing Market Analysis by Mordor Intelligence

-The high-performance computing market is valued at USD 55.7 billion in 2025 and is forecast to reach USD 83.3 billion by 2030, advancing at a 7.23% CAGR.
+The high-performance computing market size is valued at USD 55.7 billion in 2025 and is forecast to reach USD 83.3 billion by 2030, advancing at a 7.23% CAGR.
 Momentum is shifting from pure scientific simulation toward AI-centric workloads, so demand is moving to GPU-rich clusters that can train foundation models while still running physics-based codes.
 Sovereign AI programs are pulling government buyers into direct competition with hyperscalers for the same accelerated systems, tightening supply and reinforcing the appeal of liquid-cooled architectures that tame dense power envelopes.
 Hardware still anchors procurement budgets, yet managed services and HPC-as-a-Service are rising quickly as organizations prefer pay-per-use models that match unpredictable AI demand curves.
 Parallel market drivers include broader adoption of hybrid deployments, accelerated life-sciences pipelines, and mounting sustainability mandates that force datacenter redesigns.

 Key Report Takeaways